 How Color Affects Your Perception of Taste of Wine

 Our sensory biases are imprinted at a young age when we associate colors with foods.
 For example, we correlate the sweet, spiced, citrus flavor of an orange to the color orange.
-The color of foods and drinks has such a strong impact on our perception that it can affect how much we like different foods and drinks.
-Here are a few striking examples:
+How color affects our perception of foods and drinks can have a strong impact on how much we like them.

 The color of the plate affects the perception of taste.
 Red is spicier